 Depression in Teens

-Depression in teens is a mood disorder that affects many aspects of a person’s life, manifesting in symptoms of persistent sadness, hopelessness, loss of interest, and lack of energy.
-To be diagnosed with depression in adolescence, symptoms must be consistent for a two-week period.
+Depression in teens is a mood disorder that affects many aspects of a person’s life.
+The disorder can manifesting as symptoms of persistent sadness, hopelessness, loss of interest, as well as a lack of energy.
+Because everyone can experience these at times, symptoms must be consistent for a two-week period to be diagnosed with depression in adolescence.

-The most common form of clinical depression is major depressive disorder, according to the Anxiety and Depression Association of America.
-Though depression can be multi-faceted and have a number of causes, various types of trauma and major hormonal shifts have been known to trigger depressive episodes.
+According to the Anxiety and Depression Association of America, the most common form of clinical depression is major depressive disorder.
+Though depression can be multi-faceted and have a number of causes, episodes are often due to trauma and hormonal shifts.

 Depression in Adolescence